 Why People Dance Tango

-The reason we dance tango has something to do with the gloomy side of life.
-Some people say they dance tango because they like tango music, but they can listen to tango music at home.
-Some say they like the movements, but they can do movements in other dance forms as well.
-Some say they like the unrestrained nature of tango, but martial arts may give them the same satisfaction.
-Some say tango is artistically challenging, but ballet raises that bar even higher.
-If these were the only reasons people dance tango, then there would not be tango, because the alternatives are many.
+The reason we dance tango is deeply tied to the somber side of life.
+Some people claim they dance tango because they enjoy tango music, yet they could simply listen to it at home.
+Others say they appreciate the movements, but those can be found in other dance forms as well.
+Some argue they are drawn to the unrestrained nature of tango, but martial arts could provide similar satisfaction.
+Others highlight the artistic challenges of tango, though ballet arguably sets an even higher standard.
+If these were the only reasons people danced tango, then tango itself might not exist—because there are countless alternatives.

-Not all people share these needs, of course.
-Successful people, arrogant people, affluent people, and superficial people, for instance, like the beauty of tango but don’t embrace its purpose.
-Instead, they use tango to celebrate their life, to glorify their success, to show off their style, to display their ego, and to boast their superiority.
-The traditional tango is too modest for them, so they make changes - opening up the embrace, inventing fancy steps, adding ostentatious tricks, using exotic music, etc. As a result, they created a peacocky version of tango.
-It looks flashy and feels empty.
-This kind of tango now is the fashion in opulent societies such as ours.
+Not everyone shares these needs, of course.
+Successful, affluent, arrogant, and superficial individuals, for instance, may appreciate the beauty of tango but fail to embrace its deeper purpose.
+Instead, they use tango to celebrate their lives, glorify their successes, flaunt their style, display their egos, and boast of their superiority.
+The traditional tango is too modest for them, so they make changes—opening up the embrace, inventing elaborate steps, incorporating ostentatious tricks, and using exotic music.
+As a result, they have created a showy version of tango that looks flashy but feels hollow.
+This kind of tango has now become the trend in opulent societies like ours.

 ReplyDelete